tlively/learn-gfx-hal/README.md

 * Regarding `msys2` on Windows: Note that the _first_ time you run the `pacman` command they list _it doesn't install the packages_.
 Instead it actually just installs the latest pacman and msys files.
-You have to then close that window entirely and open a new one, then run the `pacman` command again to make it actually download the stuff.
+You have to then run the `pacman` command again to make it actually download the stuff (and if you ran it from within the msys2 terminal you have to close that terminal and open a new one).
-* The following steps assume you installed to `C:\msys64`.
-If not, adjust
-  accordingly:
+  * Yes, that is totally stupid, but it is also real advice that you must follow in this, the year of our lord two thousand and nineteen, if you want to program 3D graphics programs on windows.
 * When they say "the msys2 mingw64 binary path" they mean `C:\msys64\usr\bin`
-    and `C:\msys64\mingw64\bin`.
-  * Open a command prompt as Administrator and make a symbolic link for `python3.exe` to also be seen as `python.exe`
-    * `mklink C:\msys64\mingw64\bin\python.exe C:\msys64\mingw64\bin\python3.exe`
-* Yes, everything I just told you to do is totally stupid, but it is also real advice that you must follow in this, the year of our lord two thousand and nineteen, if you want to program 3D graphics programs.
+  and `C:\msys64\mingw64\bin` (assuming that you installed to `C:\msys64`).

 ## Contribution